 The ability to lower anti-epileptic drugs so that the patient is more likely to have one of their events.
 Because of the risk of triggering generalized convulsions (or rarely, even status epilepticus), this practice mandates observation and the ability to intervene immediately if necessary (frequent with the use of IV medications); one can only lower drugs safely in the inpatient setting.

-The ability to have a skilled observer (nursing staff) directly interact with a patient during the event, allowing for assessment of orientation, the ability to speak, etc. -w that might not be evident otherwise.
+The ability to have a skilled observer (nursing staff) directly interact with a patient during the event, allowing for assessment of orientation, the ability to speak, etc. -which might not be evident otherwise.

-Admission to the hospital may be difficult for the patient for multiple reasons, including cost, distance to inpatient facility and family/home obligations.
-As previously noted, there is not only a worsening shortage of neurologists in the United States, but access is further hampered by the tendency for neurologists to cluster in major metropolitan areas creating “neurology deserts” over large areas of the country.14
+Inconvenience: Admission to the hospital may be difficult for the patient for multiple reasons, including distance to an inpatient facility and family/home obligations.
+As previously noted, there is not only a worsening shortage of neurologists in the United States, but access is further hampered by the tendency for neurologists to cluster in major metropolitan areas creating “neurology deserts” over large areas of the country.

 The study is performed in the regular environment and stress where the episodes in question generally occur.